FoleyLab/wptherml_v1.0.0/README.md

 4. From optical quantities, can perform the following analysis:
    * Identify Surface Plasmon Polariton modes
    * Identify Perfectly Absorbing modes

-#TO DO:
-- Upload TMM Module Code to this repository (James)
-- Find a data set for the AM 1.5 spectrum and upload it to this repository (James)
-- Find a data set for the Photopic luminosity function and upload it to this repository (Reem)
-- Identify scipy or numpy cubic spline interpolation functions, provide simple example in this repository (Derek)
-- Find data sets for response functions of the following PV cells: GaSb, InGaSb, InGaAsSb (JJF)
-- Find data set for transmissivity of atmosphere (Noor)
-- Identify formula to calculate Rate of Cooling of a structure for radiative cooling application (Noor)
-- Create a conceptual roadmap for the software package!
-(JJF)